edde-framework/edde/docs/getting-started.md

 ## Before start

+?> It's good to get acquainted with [concepts and ideas](/ideas.md) behind the framework to prevent some surprises.

 Edde does not enforce any directory structure unlike others do; in general it's recommended to put you sources into `src` dir and tests to `tests` directory.
 Your application is basically kind of "library" put inside some "blackbox" (in this case Edde); it's not necessary to mess